perladvent/perldotcom/content/article/perl-and-cgi.md

 It was marked deprecated with 5.20 and removed from Core with 5.22.
 This is not catastrophic; it is still available in CPAN, so you would have to install it, or have your administrator install it, depending on your circumstances.

-So, why did CGI drop from "state of the art" to discouraged by it's own maintainers?
+So, why did CGI drop from "state of the art" to discouraged by its own maintainers?

 There are two big issues with CGI: speed and complexity.
 Every HTTP request triggers the forking of a new process on the web server, which is costly for server resources.
 A more efficient and faster way is to use a multi-process daemon which does its forking on startup and maintains a pool of processes to handle requests.